Posts in category ”Travel destinations”

 One night in Bangkok

 Bangkok doesn’t sleep.
-It sweats, it hazzles, it seduces.
+It sweats, hazzles and seduces.
 It’s a neon fever dream that hits you like a tuk-tuk running red lights at 3 am.
 A city with no filters, no cares and certainly no apologies.

 Diving at the Similan Islands

 Out there, somewhere off the Andaman coast of Thailand, are nine chunks of granite scattered like a careless god’s afterthought.
-The Similan Islands.
-Remote, wild and blissfully ignored by the sunburned herds sipping cheap cocktails in Phuket.
+The Similan Islands are remote, wild and blissfully ignored by the sunburned herds sipping cheap cocktails in Phuket.
+This is where you go when you crave the silence of the deep.

 Finding the beach in Phi Phi Islands